 This longtime Park favorite features fire trucks, police cars, utility trucks, ambulances and more.
-Climb into the cabs and meet the people who operate these fascinating vehicles.
-This unique, free, kid-friendly event is co-hosted by SHELD/Fibersonic, the Friends of Buttery Book Park, All Star Dairy, and the South Hadley Recreation Department.
+Climb into the cabs and meet the people who operate these fascinating vehicles at this unique, free, kid-friendly event co-hosted by SHELD/Fibersonic, the Friends of Buttery Book Park, All Star Dairy, and the South Hadley Recreation Department.
 Don't miss this great, free family event!
 The 2023 date is TBD.

 Earth Day Buttery Brook Park Bottle and Can Drive at S.H.H.S.

 AT SOUTH HADLEY HIGH SCHOOL on Saturday, April 22, 2023 from 10am to 12pm